Goldiserv/screen-capture-from-url-py/README.md

-"Screen Capture from URL" is Python desktop utility that logs all sub-pages at a URL to a file, and then screen captures each page.
+"Screen Capture from URL" is Windows PC desktop app that logs all sub-pages at a URL to a file, and then screen captures each page.

 **Warning:** this tool is designed for QA purposes.
 Running this on a public site may be against their terms of service and may result in your IP address being blocked as you will be web-scraping their site.